Samouz75/Defib_simulation/README.md

 Users can practice essential defibrillation skills through authentic hospital scenarios in a safe, controlled environment available 24/7.

 ### Version 2 (In Development) - Professional Training Suite
-The upcoming version will feature:
+The upcoming version wi  ll feature:
 - **Real-time connectivity** with physical training mannequins
-- **Advanced vital signs monitoring**
+- **Double defibrilation scenarios**
-- **Targeted training** for hospital staff to enhance emergency response efficiency
+- **Opening of a global simulation platform** with other simulation tools such as blood glucose meter, Hemocue, ECG device, respirator...

 ## ✨ Key Features